Samkth123/KTH-md/Public Policy/b Society Service production – Hierarchy, Markets, Networks and Change/Powell.md

 #### Markets and firms

-Williamsons arguemnts is that transactions that involve uncertainty about their outcome, that recur frequently and require substantial “transaction specific investments” of money/energy/time & cant be easily transfered are likely to take place within hierarichically organized firms.
+Williamsons arguemnts is that transactions that involve uncertainty about their outcome, that recur frequently and require substantial “**transaction specific investments**” of money/energy/time & cant be easily transfered are likely to take place within hierarichically organized firms.
 - Exchanges that are straightforward, non-repetitive & require no transaction specific investment take place across a market interface

 Transactions are moved from markets into hierarchies after knowledge specific to transaction build up due to